project-a/google-ads-performance-downloader/README.md

 - consolidate all accounts of a company under a single [manager account](https://adwords.google.com/home/tools/manager-accounts/) (aka.
 MCC),
 - not delete any ad, ad group, campaign or account (but disable them instead) so that you can relate past performances to structure data,
 - set up Oauth2 credentials to access the Google Adwords API.
 See [Set up your OAuth2 credentials](#set-up-your-oauth2-credentials) for the necessary steps.
+- create the `config.py` file, use `config.py.example` as a reference

 Optionally, you can apply labels on all hierarchy levels for segmenting the structure.